Siya360/take-flight/README.md

 Contributions are welcome.
 Please open an issue or submit a pull request with any improvements.
 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-This updated README.md provides a clearer overview of the project, including updated instructions for using Yarn, a brief description of the new features, and a more detailed project structure.
+Make sure to replace `<repository-url>` with the actual URL of your repository.
+This updated README.md provides a comprehensive overview of the project, including environment setup instructions, particularly the handling of `.env` files, and a structured guide for running and building the application.